dead-claudia/thallium/roadmap.md

     - ~~`thallium/match` is useful on its own~~
     - ~~Third-party assertions should be able to build off the same basic assertion primitives without depending on `thallium`~~
     - ~~The assertions' core primitives are already fairly stable~~
-6. Add `t.hasReporter()` so the CLI can detect no reporter set and add the appropriate default.
+6. ~~Add `t.hasReporter()` so the CLI can detect no reporter set and add the appropriate default.~~
+7. Support failable tests
+    - You may want to run a buggy test while still not letting it fail.
+It helps you know which tests are buggy, and to just not run them if they are
+    - Add a `t.run()` option to run or skip these
+8. Move `t.only` to a `t.run()` option, deprecate it altogether
+    - Now that `t.only` is detected at test run time, this is way easier to do, and it just makes more sense here than as a setter

 ## 0.4.0